decheine/adnd-compendium-frontend/DEPLOYMENT.md

 ### Continuous Deployment

-Key question to answer: If code that is deployed to GitHub pages causes errors in live production, how can I quickly rollback the deployment to a working version?
+> Key question to answer: If code that is deployed to GitHub pages causes errors in live production, how can I quickly rollback the deployment to a working version?

+To deploy, run the command

+`npm run deploy`

+And github pages will be built.
+After this, make sure to set the url in the GitHub pages setting back to `completecompendium.com`.

 ## Data Harvester